 One moment I woke up to use the bathroom at 5 in the morning.
 The next moment I stood horrified at the figure before me - my cousin had arrived home from her night shift at work.
 For me, this is the thing.
 For you, it may be the way your smile doesn’t quite reach your face after a long vacation with family.
 Or it’s all the picture-perfect photos on your wall.
 When your room has been messy for a month.
 It’s going on a walk and finding out that you have dog poop on your shoe as you enter the house.

-Our society is obsessed with our visual aesthetic.
 In my Media Studies class, we studied the eras of media and how that has shaped the society we’re in.
 In the past, we had an oral culture move to print to radio and now to electronic.
 Now more than ever, we are a visual society.
-We … Continue reading Curation Culture

-One of John Lennon’s best quotes is about the key to life: This is one of the many ways in culture, it seems we are all seeking happy.
+This is one of the many ways in culture, it seems we are all seeking happy.
 As millennials, we are job hopping at high rates.
 Hookup culture is rampant because we can’t commit to the person that isn’t 100% perfect.
 We look to our culture of consumerism and ambition to find where our happiness lies.
 We accumulate and we expect that when our salary rises that our happiness will rise.

 There are days when you’re happy and full of light - days full of laughter, of peace, the once in awhile stress free moments living life full of love.
-There are other days where everything feels like it’s going wrong and you feel drained even though you weren’t really productive at all.
+And there are other days where everything feels like it’s going wrong and you feel drained even though you weren’t really productive at all.
 One version of you is happy and one of you isn’t.
 Let’s figure out why.